PanosTsakonas/Plant-Irrigation-System/README.md

 To fascilitate the reader imagine that you are holding the DHT22 with the grid layout facing you.
 Then the most left pin is the VCC and the most right pin is the Ground.

-Connect VCC pin (most left) to ESP32 3.3 VDC
+Connect VCC pin (most left) to ESP32 3.3 VDC.
 Connect the digital singal pin of the DHT22 to ESP32 pin 23 and you have to add a 10 KOhm resistor that connects the 3.3 VDC with the digital signal pin as well.
-(See my schematic for more info)
+(See my schematic for more info).
-The next pin is not connected
+The next pin is not connected.
 Connect the ground pin (most right) to ESP32 ground.

 # 5 VDC 1 channel relay

-Connect the signal pin of the realy to ESP32 pin 13 Connect the Ground replay pin to ESP32 ground
+Connect the signal pin of the realy to ESP32 pin 13.
+Connect the Ground replay pin to ESP32 ground.
-Connect the Power realy pin to ESP32 5VDC
+Connect the Power realy pin to ESP32 5VDC.

 The way i have setup the code for the relay switch you have to use the common and normal open as exits to open and close the valve.